 The small spa and wellness area here is free to use and includes a swimming pool, hot tub, three saunas and a steam room.
 If you want to treat yourself (you are on holiday after all), book up a massage or beauty treatment, There's plenty to choose from and they can be paid for locally.

 The Sporthotel Teresa offers a fantastic half board option when it comes to mealtime.
 For breakfast you'll have a hot and cold buffet breakfast, while dinner time means a four-course evening meal to keep things interesting and to help you load back up on the calories you've burnt on the mountain!

 Each of the 42 rooms at the Sporthotel Teresa reflects the same beautiful attention to detail that threads through the rest of the property.
-The rooms are spacious and fantastically furnished and each of them feature a TV with digital channels, telephone, mini-bar, mini-safe and a bathroom with a hairdryer, bath or shower and wc.
+The rooms are fantastically furnished and each of them features free Wi-Fi, TV with digital channels, telephone, mini-bar, mini-safe and a bathroom with a hairdryer, bath or shower and wc.

 There's a variety of room sizes to choose from too.
 Traditional rooms are perfect for couples on holiday or someone travelling alone, while bigger groups of two, three or four will have a choice between the comfort rooms, superior rooms, or junior suites.
 Most rooms have a balcony and the superior rooms even come with a jetted bath or sauna.